pureair/openwrt-dns-block-ps5-update/README.md

 This script also **blocks game updates**.
 Generally, all blocks do.

-If you need to update a game, you have to turn the block off first.
-Just run the script with the `off` command, update your game, and then run it with `on` again when you're done.
+If you need to update a game, you have to turn the block off first. **Make sure system update is turned off** (PS5 Settings > System > System Software > System Software Update and Settings), then run the script with the `off` command, update your game, and then run it with `on` again when you're done.
 That's why I made the script in the first place.

 ### How It Works